 - ¼ cup dried apricots, finely diced

 - Bring a large pot of lightly salted water to a boil.
-Remove any damaged outer leaves from Brussels sprouts and slice sprouts in half through the stem.
-Add to boiling water and cook until just tender, 3 min; drain.
-(If making ahead, cool sprouts in ice and water, drain and store, wrapped, in the fridge until ready to use.)
+Remove any damaged outer leaves from Brussels sprouts and trim the stems.
+Slice sprouts in half through the stem.
+Add to boiling water and cook until just tender, 3 to 4 minutes; drain.

 - Heat olive oil in a large nonstick skillet over medium-high heat.
 Add sprouts and salt; cook, turning occasionally, until sprouts are golden around the edges and heated through, 5 to 6 min (7 min if you blanched the sprouts earlier).
 Transfer to a serving dish and garnish with apricots and pistachios.